Best 2% Commission Realtors of 2024

 Remember, this service is 100% free, and there’s never any obligation.

-Yes, a 2% real estate commission is a fair rate for most situations, but it can depend on the price of your home, market conditions, and what services you expect from your agent.
-Traditional realtors charge a 2.5–3% listing fee, and not all real estate agents are willing to lower their commission.
-If you want to find a 2% commission realtor, look for a company that advertises 2% commission rates (or less!).
+A 2% real estate commission is below the national average of 2.74%, but it may be a fair rate for most situations.
+It depends on the price of your home, market conditions, and what services you expect from your agent.
+Traditional realtors charge a 2–3% listing fee, and not all real estate agents are willing to lower their commission.
+If you want a 2% commission realtor, look for a company that advertises 2% commission rates (or less!).
+Research our top picks here.

 Our top picks among 2% commission (or less) real estate companies are Clever Real Estate, Ideal Agent, and Redfin.
 These companies offer the best combination of rates, service, agent selection, and overall value to sellers — and they also have offices nationwide.
 Other companies, like SimpleShowing or Prevu, might be a good option for sellers in certain regions — but they may have a more limited agent selection.